 LabRepCo BSC-II Biosafety Cabinets/Animal Transfer Stations

-The Vivarium is equipped with four (4) stationary LabRepCo BSC-II biosafety cabinets, as well as two mobile Allentown Caging Equipment animal transfer stations.
+The Vivarium is equipped with four (4) stationary LabRepCo BSC-II biosafety cabinets, as well as four (4) mobile Allentown Caging Equipment animal transfer stations.

 UNC Charlotte’s eight (8) SurgiVet isoflurane vaporizers are serviced annually by means of a vaporizer “exchange” in which they are replaced with units certified by the manufacturer.